dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 As my motherboard/CPU recently fried due to a PSU issue, updates will likely cease.

-So far I expect the motherboard and CPU are both lost.
+Stay tuned for a mild update with a Gigabyte B660M Elite AX board.
+Hint:  WIth the same i5-12400F CPU, the Gigabyte board is slower than the much-maligned Asrock B660M-HDV board.

 ****Hackintosh EFI Information for Asrock B660M-HDV and i5-12400F - Fully working, OC90 [Update OC yourself to OC9x], MacOS13.5****